 Pattern Chart Trader

-who is a chart pattern trader? a chart pattern trader is a trader that have mastered different chart patterns and is able to interpret and use them to trade the market successfully.
+who is a chart pattern trader? a chart pattern trader is a trader that has mastered different chart patterns and can interpret and use them to trade the market successfully.

 For every beginner forex trader, chart pattern trading is a good place to start your trading career.
 Master each pattern one by one and practice on a demo account.

-I also provided a downloadable forex chart patters PDF cheat sheet for free.
+I also provided a downloadable Forex chart patterns PDF cheat sheet for free.

 Types of Forex Chart Patterns

-Forex patterns are classified based on the kinds of signals they give. just like on a highway, a red signal tells you to stop and a green signal tells you to proceed.
-In the same way, forex patterns are price indicators which can predict where the market is heading next.
+Forex patterns are classified based on the kinds of signals they give. just like on a highway, a red signal tells you to stop, and a green signal tells you to proceed.
+In the same way, forex patterns are price indicators that can predict where the market is heading next.